 9) As well as my brother and sister being best-selling authors, my three kids are also mad keen writers, so writing is definitely in the blood.

-10) In 2017 my book The Ivory Rose, was shortlisted for the Young Australian Best Book of the Year award (YABBAs) and the Kids Own Australian Literature Award (KOALAs).
-I’m so proud that this is the seventh time one of my books has been short-listed for these fabulous awards, when thousands of Aussie kids vote for their very favourite book.
-This year, my sister Kate was also shortlisted for her fantastic series The Impossible Quest.
-This is the first time in history that two sisters have been shortlisted together for a major Australian literary award.
+10) In 2018 my book The Forgotten Pearl, was shortlisted for the Young Australian Best Book of the Year award (YABBAs) and the Kids Own Australian Literature Award (KOALAs).
+I’m so proud that this is the eighth time one of my books has been short-listed for these fabulous awards, when thousands of Aussie kids vote for their very favourite book.
+Last year, my sister Kate was also shortlisted for her fantastic series The Impossible Quest.
+This was the first time in history that two sisters have been shortlisted together for a major Australian literary award.
 YAY!!!

 Official Biography for Belinda Murrell